-On this page we have detailed what to expect in a visit to Mt.
-Cuba Center, the former estate of Mr. and Mrs. Lammot du Pont Copeland.
-Because Mt.
-Cuba Center started as a private estate, many paths are uneven, narrow, or steep.
-More accessible paths are part of long-term planning for future development.
+Mt.
+Cuba Center is the former private estate of Pamela and Lammot du Pont Copeland.
+Because it started as a private residence, many paths are uneven, narrow, or steep.
+More accessible paths are part of Mt.
+Cuba’s future development plans.

 Due to our rolling terrain and mulched paths, access to level, even terrain is limited.
-Please consult our level-terrain map to see the variety of terrain, places for golf cart access, and locations of stairs.
+Please consult our level-terrain map to see the variety of terrain and stair locations.

 Mt.
-Cuba Center provides an indoor and outdoor experience for our guests and seeks to set expectations for what guests may sense and encounter while visiting.
-A general sensory guide outlines information about the conditions of different garden areas and what accommodations are available on site.Download Sensory Guide
+Cuba Center provides indoor and outdoor experiences for our guests and seeks to set expectations for what guests may sense and encounter while visiting.
+A general sensory guide outlines information about the conditions of different garden areas and what accommodations are available on site.Download Guide

 Personal Care Assistants